 #2 max depth 28 m – bottom time 34 min – temperature in June 19°C

 My next target: Mikimoto Island for the schools of hammerhead sharks!
 A little regret is I should have maybe tried to contact dive centres in English as chartered boats are leaving close to Shimoda where I was staying.
 I’ll make sure to update this article when I come back to Japan!
+In the meantime, I think the Izu Peninsula has everything it takes to make it to my list of the best diving in Asia-Pacific.

 My favourite visits around the Izu Peninsula